 Sorceress (1994) Henk Visch

 Along the cycle path on the north side of the Romeynshof metro station in Ommoord is a small bronze statue made by artist Henk Visch, named Sorceress.
-It stands in the garden of a Youth Housing Form for children and youngsters who are difficult to learn, part of Pameijer.
+It is located in the garden of a youth housing form for children and young people with difficulties learning, part of Pameijer.
 It was placed there on the occasion of the opening of the then Orthopedic Center Rotterdam in 1994.
-The artist has determined the location of the statue and the method of placement.
+The artist determined the position of the statue and the method of placement.
 The management of the Orthopedic Center had the Sorceress seen in 1992 on the exhibition Documenta IX in Kassel, Germany.
 In Kassel there is a second (completely) identical copy in the garden of the children's hospital.
 The Sorceress has a curved back, points her right arm forward and has a turned away magical look.
 (Source: Art in Ommoord, page 59)

 Henk Visch (Eindhoven, 1950) studied at the Academy of Art and Design in Den Bosch and subsequently worked as a graphic artist and draftsman.
 He taught at art academies in Amsterdam, Maastricht, Stuttgart and Münster.
 His work is versatile and consists of drawings, graphics, abstract constructions and figurative sculptures.
 Visch makes massive wood sculptures, but also delicate structures, stylized human figures and humorous assemblages from a wide variety of materials.
 Visch often combines language with images and adds poetic texts.
 Properties such as equilibrium and balance, vulnerability and transience play an important role in Visch's sculpture.
 In 2023, Visch was the winner of the 13th Wilhelminaring, the Dutch oeuvre prize for sculptors.
 Henk Visch lives and works in Eindhoven and Berlin.